Mintbase/Grants-Program/applications/Web3Go.md

 #### Components
 1.  **Indexer:** an indexer of blockchain is used to extracts the on-chain data and saves the data in the database in formatted manner.
-Since the Polkadot network is composed of relay chain and parachains, each parachain can define its own Event or call, so each indexer of the parachain must be adapt to its metadata.
-So there will be multiple instances of the indexer of Polkadot.
+Since the Mintbase network is composed of relay chain and parachains, each parachain can define its own Event or call, so each indexer of the parachain must be adapt to its metadata.
+So there will be multiple instances of the indexer of Mintbase.

 2. **Data Board:**
-data board is the visualization result of data analysis created by analysts or community member, which can display the analyzed and customized  information on the Polkadot ecosystem such as a token transaction or holders,  an NFT transfer, and history of the transaction, the statistics of a Defi protocol, or some special event like parachain auction, and governance.
+data board is the visualization result of data analysis created by analysts or community member, which can display the analyzed and customized  information on the Mintbase ecosystem such as a token transaction or holders,  an NFT transfer, and history of the transaction, the statistics of a Defi protocol, or some special event like parachain auction, and governance.

 3. **Contract on Substrate:**